FanboyAndChumChum/FanboyAndChumChum/README.md

 **I really don't take this game srsly at all, I just thought it'd be fun to make one of these. :p**

-I don't really have a DNI or anything, except for things that should be common sense anyways **(proshippers, homophobes, etc go away)**,
+I don't really have a DNI or anything, except for things that should be common sense anyways **(proshippers, homophobes, you get the idea)**.
+I doubt those people would even listen anyways either, but just know I will hide you.

-**Though there are also a few types of skins I hide when I see them:**

-Skins of actual serial killers/shooters, hitler, or anything along those lines
+**Though there are also a few types of skins I hide when I see them**, including skins of actual serial killers/shooters, hitler skins, and other things along those lines for obvious reasons.
+WAY less serious but I also hide all BABQFTIM skins I see, because I don't want to see them.
+And that's all I really feel the need to list.

-BABQFTIM skins

-nd thats pretty much all I feel the need to list.

-Plus, **I'm 18**.
+Also, **I'm 18**.
 So, please don't try to be friends if you're not at least 16+.
 (I'm typically in the 18+ server anyway.)

 Other than that, I'm always down 2 talk and whtevr, so never be afraid 2 interact!! + If I ever don't respond I didn't see ur message!!
 So you can whisper me to make sure I do!